2021 - 2022 Back to School Frequently Asked Questions

 - Proof of income or SNAP

-- 2 Proofs of residency in the Deer Park School District - one from Document A list and one from Document B list:
+- Proof of residency in the Deer Park School District – at least one of the following documents:

 - Deed or current mortgage statement

 Deer Park ISD provides special education services to children in the District from birth through 21 years of age who are identified with disabilities.
 Students are provided specialized instruction to allow them to access and learn the curriculum.
 All services are provided at no cost to the individual or parents.
-Any parent of a child who is having difficulty in school (including private and home school) should contact their school counselor to discuss their concerns and the possibility of a need for a referral to special education.
+Any parent of a child who is having difficulty in school (including private and home school) should contact their school counselor to discuss their concerns regarding the student’s academic performance and the need for possible interventions.

-A Preschool Program for Children with Disabilities (PPCD) is available for children with disabilities ages 3-5 who reside in Deer Park ISD.
+The Early Childhood Special Education (ECSE) program is available for children with disabilities ages 3-5 who reside in Deer Park ISD.
 Youngsters who may experience developmental difficulties upon entering regular elementary school programs because of physical, mental, emotional, or language and/or learning difficulties may be candidates for this program.
-Parents who have a concern about their child's development may call 832-668-8399 or 832.668.8387.
+Parents who have a concern about their child’s development may call 832.668.8399.